vegaprotocol/specs/protocol/0028-GOVE-governance.md

 - Only recurring governance transfers can be cancelled by proposing a governance transfer cancellation.
 Trying to cancel any other transfer should fail upon validation of the proposal.(<a name="0028-GOVE-107" href="#0028-GOVE-107">0028-GOVE-107</a>)
 - No cancellation transactions/events wil be produced after the block/seq which contained the cancellation transaction (<a name="0028-GOVE-108" href="#0028-GOVE-108">0028-GOVE-108</a>)
 - Using a governance proposal to cancel, attempts to cancel a recurring transfer which has yet to start or has completed will result in a proposal rejection which states the transfer does not exist (<a name="0028-GOVE-109" href="#0028-GOVE-109">0028-GOVE-109</a>)
+- Using a governance proposal to cancel, attempts to cancel an using an invalid transferID will result in a proposal rejection which states the transfer does not exist (<a name="0028-GOVE-110" href="#0028-GOVE-110">0028-GOVE-110</a>)